 In FY 2014 Alexandria raised its cigarette tax by \$0.20 from \$0.80 to \$1.00 per pack, or a 25 percent increase.
 However, actual cigarette tax revenues increased by only 14 percent.
-In FY 2015, Alexandria doubled-down and raised the cigarette tax again by \$0.15 to \$1.15 per pack, for a 15 percent increase.
-This time revenues only rose by 3 percent.

-The FY 2015 budgeters learned their lesson and forecasted a 5 percent decrease in cigarette tax revenues for FY 2015.
-FY 2016 Budget documents acknowledge the reality by stating future tax revenues will be flat due to "historical trends of stable to decreasing cigarette use."
-19
+In FY 2015, Alexandria doubled-down and raised the cigarette tax again by \$0.15 to \$1.15 per pack, for a 15 percent increase, only to see revenues rise by only 3 percent.
+Alexandria raised the cigarette tax again in FY 2016 to \$1.26 per pack, or 10 percent and actual revenue collections only rose 5 percent.
+The FY 2015 budgeters in Alexandria learned their lesson and forecasted a 5 percent decrease in cigarette tax revenues for FY 2015.
+FY 2016 Budget documents acknowledge the reality by stating future tax revenues will be flat due to "historical trends of stable to decreasing cigarette use."17